IMPACT Forum 2026

 A reality check on aviation’s decarbonization levers – and is energy security changing the equation?

-Hosted by impact on sustainable aviation e.V. and run in partnership with WTW, the IMPACT Forum is an invitation-only gathering of leading scientists, policymakers, investors, airlines, OEMs, fuel and CDR producers, and other senior decision-makers across the aviation value chain.
+Hosted by impact on sustainable aviation e.V. and run in partnership with WTW, the IMPACT Forum convenes an invitation-only group of leading scientists, policymakers, investors, airlines, OEMs, fuel and CDR producers, and other senior decision-makers across the aviation value chain.

 Building aviation’s resilience.
 TOGETHER.